 Azerbaijan, which has become a state-leader of the Transcaucasian region, is making great strides in its development, turning the current bilateral relations between the two countries into a two-way street.

 Azerbaijan is one of the few Muslim countries, which has deep political, diplomatic and economic ties with Israel.
 In this context, Azerbaijan plays a special role for Israel.

 During a short visit the Prime Minister met with President Ilham Aliyev.
 The last meeting between the two leaders was held in January 2015 on the sidelines of the World Economic Forum in Davos.

-Posted by Ian Greenhalgh on December 15, 2016, With 2868 Reads Filed under Military.
+Posted by Ian Greenhalgh on December 15, 2016, With 2886 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.